Data Workers‘ Inquiry

 The Inquiries

-15 data workers in Venezuela, Kenya, Syria, and Germany conducting research with their colleagues in their respective workplaces and reporting on labor conditions and widespread practices in the AI industry.
+15 data workers in Venezuela, Kenya, Syria, Brazil and Germany conducting research with their colleagues in their respective workplaces and reporting on labor conditions and widespread practices in the AI industry.
 Explore the inquiries below!

 Data Workers in Kenya Organize!